Photo: Connie Tsang

 Living at New—Residence Life

-The New College Residence, comprising three buildings, provides a vibrant community for over 850 students.
+The New College Residence, comprising of three buildings, provides a vibrant community for roughly 900 students.
 Residence is more than just a place to live; it is a home, a place to make life-long friends and an abundant resource of programs and services that support the student experience.
 We aim to extend learning beyond the classroom by providing a host of extracurricular and co-curricular activities to develop students’ understanding of the world beyond campus.

 New College offers unique living environments catering to the differing needs of our student body.
-These include multi-faculty communities, and single-gender as well as gender-inclusive (or all-gender) communities.
-New College also offers three room options for residents: traditional single and double rooms, as well as our bed-over-desk double rooms.
+These include a variety of learning communities and single-gender as well as gender-inclusive (or all-gender) communities.
+New College also offers three room options for residents: traditional single and double rooms, as well as our economy double rooms.
 Each room comes furnished with a bed, desk, desk chair and wardrobe.

 Residence Dons

 Dons are full-time students who work to support student activities and academics in residence.
-Generally senior undergraduate students or graduate students, dons are able to draw from their own experiences as students to assist residents in navigating the university and also personal issues that may arise during the transition into first year.
-Dons provide leadership, support, academic referrals and advice to residents, and direct students for further supports.
+Generally senior undergraduate students or graduate students, Dons are able to draw from their own experiences as students to assist residents in navigating the University and any personal issues that may arise during the transition into first year.
+Dons provide leadership, support, academic referrals and advice to residents, and direct students for further support.
 They also help to organize social, educational and academic activities within the residence.
-The dons have an important role in maintaining order in the house and encouraging individuals to avoid behaviour that may negatively impact other residents.
+The Residence Dons have an important role in maintaining order in the house and encouraging individuals to avoid behaviour that may negatively impact other residents.

 First Year Experience @ NEW